 Sherwood Pines has three waymarked cycle routes which are colour coded to represent difficulty.
-The easiest route is the three mile surfaced family cycle trail, the moderate six mile Adventure trail is graded blue to represent it’s more challenging nature, a mixture of surfaced narrow track with often loose natural surfacing.
+The easiest route is the three mile surfaced family cycle trail, the moderate six mile Robin Hood trail is graded blue to represent it’s more challenging nature, a mixture of surfaced narrow track with often loose natural surfacing.

-The red graded Kitchener trail is eight miles long, consists of narrow singletrack of natural trail and reinforced surfacing and features exposed roots, off camber turns, blind corners and technical trail features such as rocks, jumps and berms.
+The red graded Outlaw trail is eight miles long, consists of narrow singletrack of natural trail and reinforced surfacing and features exposed roots, off camber turns, blind corners and technical trail features such as rocks, jumps and berms.

 Cycling Skills Loop and Bike Park

 The Bikepark is a dirt jump area and downhill trail, for accomplished cyclists.

 The skills loop offers beginners and new visitors an opportunity to experience typical technical trail features found on the Outlaw trail.

 Walking from the visitor centre to the trenches is level access, however to walk through the trenches you have to go up and down several steps.
 There is some information about the trenches without needing to negotiate steps, attached to the fencing on the side.

 Customer care support